cfkubo/dbmigrate.ai/README.md

 #### Future Improvements (WIP):
-- Enhance SQL conversion accuracy. (working: added sql verification)
+- Enhance SQL conversion accuracy with RAG/CAG. (current options:  sql verification, llm auto correction)
 - Add support for more Oracle features. (in progress: supports ddl, sp, functions, tables, indexes, views, triggers, packages)
 - Improve user interface and experience. (mvp in place)
 - Implement authentication and security features. (not yet implemented)
 - Add more robust error handling and logging. (basic in place: need to improve)
 - Implement Redis for tracking migration status. (not yet implemented: should we use rabbitmq for this?)
 - Add support for more database systems.
-(Is it worth it?)
+(Is it worth it?????)
-- Containerize the application using Docker. (not yet implemented)
+- Containerize the application using Docker compose. (not yet implemented)
 - Deploy the application to a kubernetes cluster. (not yet implemented)
-- Add AI Query Optimizer for psql
+- Add AI Query Optimizer for psql (not yet implemented)
-- Enable as MCP Server and MCP tools (Working)
 - Guidance on Data Migration from Oracle to Postgres (This should be outsourced to ETL like tool)